 Dr. Quinn grew up one of seven children in Cleveland, Ohio, where his parents were schoolteachers.
 He studied biomedical engineering at Northwestern University in Chicago and won the Steven Kovacs Scholarship to attend medical school at Ohio State University, where he graduated in 1980.

 In 1981, he returned to Cleveland for a surgical internship at the University Hospitals of Cleveland; the following year, he moved to Boston for a surgical residency with the Fifth Harvard Surgical Service at New England Deaconess Hospital (now Beth Israel Deaconess Hospital).
 He then completed a three-year residency in head and neck surgery at the University of Rochester’s Strong Memorial Hospital.
 All three institutions are ranked among the top 3% of hospitals in the United States by U.S. News and World Report.

-He lives in Concord with his wife and four children, and enjoys sailing, bicycling, and science fiction novels.
-He also devotes himself to research in linguistics and music theory and currently holds U.S. patent no. 7,376,553 for “Fractal Harmonic Overtone Mapping of Speech and Musical Sounds.”
+He lives in Concord with his wife of 37 years with whom he has four children.
+He enjoys sailing, bicycling, and science fiction novels.
+He also devotes himself to research in linguistics and music theory and holds U.S. patent no. 7,376,553 for “Fractal Harmonic Overtone Mapping of Speech and Musical Sounds.”